tomdoel/dicomat/README.md

 DicoMat is Matlab software for reading Dicom files and grouping into 3D image volumes.

 ## DICOM file reading
-DicoMat provides Dicom file reading functions that are faster than the Matlab versions, and do not require the Matlab Image Processing Toolbox
+DicoMat provides Dicom file reading functions that are faster than the Matlab versions, and do not require the Matlab Image Processing Toolbox.

  * DMisdicom - tests if a file appears to be a DICOM file
  * DMdicominfo - loads DICOM tags from a file and returns them as a MATLAB struct
  * DMdicomread- reads DICOM pixel data from a file

 Please note: while these functions are used in a similar way to the corresponding methods of the Matlab Image Processing Toolbox, they are not guaranteed to return the exact same output in all circumstances.
 DicoMat may not work for all DICOM files.

+## DICOM series export

+DicoMat can write out an original or secondary capture series.
+This may require the Matlab Image Processing Toolbox.

 ## DICOM file grouping